whoAbhishekSah/whoAbhishekSah.github.io/content/blog/otel-daemon/index.md

     replacement: $$1:$$2
 ```

-The first item in the `relabel_configs` array checks for presence of the annotation `prometheus.io/scrape: true` on the discovered target.
-Only those targets are kept which match the regex specified in the `keep` block. `keep` and `drop` actions allow us to filter out targets and metrics based on whether our label values match the provided regex.
-The second item in the array, configures the host and port of the target.
-The `scheme` sets to `http` by default and path to `/metrics`.
-The configs can be overridden by relabelling.
+The first item in the `relabel_configs` array checks for the presence of the annotation `prometheus.io/scrape: true` on the discovered target.
+Only those targets that match the regex specified in the `keep` block are kept. `keep` and `drop` actions allow us to filter out targets and metrics based on whether our label values match the provided regex.
+The second item in the array configures the host and port of the target.
+The scheme is set to `http` by default.
+The path is set to `/metrics`.
+These configs can be overridden by relabelling.

-So far, we have established the receiver configurarion of the OTEL Collctor.
-To complete the demonstaration, end to end, I will run a Prometheus Server where our collector pods will write the metrics.
-We can setup a grafana instance to query from this server.
+So far, we have established the receiver configuration of the OTEL Collector.
+To complete the demonstration, end to end, I will run a Prometheus Server where our collector pods will write the metrics.
+We can set up a Grafana instance to query from this server.

 ## Metric storage with Prometheus

-Here is a kubernetes manifest to create a prometheus deployment enabled with remotewrite, exposed via a K8s Service.
+Here is a Kubernetes manifest to create a Prometheus deployment enabled with remote write, exposed via a K8s Service.

 ```yaml
 # prometheus.yml